tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"JD Cloud’s Cloud Disk Service is officially opened to the public.
-It can be selected by the users in North China, South China and East China", "name":"The Cloud Disk Service is officially online", "description":"The Cloud Disk Service is a low-latency and highly reliable block-level storage provided by JD Cloud for the Virtual Machines, including three types, namely, Premium Hdd Cloud Disk, SSD Cloud Disk and Ultra-high Performance Cloud Disk.
+It can be selected by the users in North China, South China and East China", "name":"The Cloud Disk Service Is Officially Online", "description":"The Cloud Disk Service is a low-latency and highly reliable block-level storage provided by JD Cloud for the Virtual Machines, including three types, namely, Premium Hdd Cloud Disk, SSD Cloud Disk and Ultra-high Performance Cloud Disk.
 Data in the Cloud Disk Service is stored in multiple real-time replicas to avoid data unavailability due to component failures, and also provide highly available data storage services.", "id":42
 	},
 	{
-		"introduce":"Data in specified time point can be restored at any time based on the feature of snapshot", "name":"Support the creation of cloud disk from snapshot", "description":"Snapshots provide the capability of data backup for Cloud Disk Service.
+		"introduce":"Data in specified time point can be restored at any time based on the feature of snapshot", "name":"Support The Creation of Cloud Disk from Snapshot", "description":"Snapshots provide the capability of data backup for Cloud Disk Service.
 Using the data of snapshot to create the Cloud Disk Service can realize the rapid deployment for the business or can solve the data problems of the Cloud Disk Service caused by misoperations, attacks, and tampering", "id":43
 	},
 	{
-		"introduce":"Support the online expansion regarding the capacity of the cloud disk in order to meet user’s requirements for larger storage space", "name":"Support the Expansion of Cloud Disk",
+		"introduce":"Support the online expansion regarding the capacity of the cloud disk in order to meet user’s requirements for larger storage space", "name":"Support The Expansion of Cloud Disk",
 		"description":"Online expansion of cloud disk ensures that you can expand the capacity of cloud disk on demand in any time to meet the requirements of larger storage space regarding the ever-increasing business", "id":44
 	},
 	{
-		"introduce":"According to business’s requirements, it should support larger cloud disk’s storage space at the time of restoring the data", "name":"Create a cloud disk according to a cloud disk snapshot and support configurable cloud disk size", "description":"It recovers data on demand based on cloud disk snapshots while supporting larger cloud disk storage space to better adapt to user business needs for cloud disk storage space", "id":45
+		"introduce":"According to business’s requirements, it should support larger cloud disk’s storage space at the time of restoring the data", "name":"Create A Cloud Disk According to A Cloud Disk Snapshot And Support Configurable Cloud Disk Size", "description":"It recovers data on demand based on cloud disk snapshots while supporting larger cloud disk storage space to better adapt to user business needs for cloud disk storage space", "id":45
 	},